 At one point we were told by the announcer that there were 100,000 people at this stage.
 In between bands they would announce the lost people, lost children, lost wallets, people who were looking for other people who had their “medicine.”
 Also, the announcer guy said, “If you are going to throw shoes, don’t throw your own.”
 There were TONS of shoes, socks and underwear everywhere on the ground.

 Halfway through the day on Friday I was walking barefoot and wearing no bra.
 It was so hot.
 I hardly wore shoes the whole weekend.

-Some special guests (over the 3 days) were Andy Dick from News Radio, some guy from Fraiser, some guy from SNL who did Woodstock parody songs that were very funny, Mini Me from Austin Powers 2, the people who were responsible for Woodstock, the Mayor of Rome and the guy who was responsible for the banners hanging on the main stage.
+Some special guests (over the 3 days) were Andy Dick from News Radio, some guy from Fraiser, some guy from SNL (Note: In my notebook I wrote James Fallon, but I didn’t know who he was at the time like I would in the future) who did Woodstock parody songs that were very funny, Mini Me from Austin Powers 2, one of the guys responsible for Woodstock (Michael Lang), the Mayor of Rome, Wavy Gravy and the guy who was responsible for the banners hanging on the main stage (Peter Max).

 After Bush’s set we walked around and ended up walking past a Rave.
 Moby was playing that night.
 There were all sorts of people with their light sticks.
-As we walked back to the tent, TONS of people were walking towards the Rave which went until 6am.
-While walking back to the tent, even though we knew what our landmarks were, with all the tents in the road, we had some how lost where the tent was.
-To make things creepier, someone had hung (duct taped it to the branch) a fake head upside down near where our tent was.
+As we walked back to the tent, TONS of people were walking towards the Rave which went until 6 a.m.
+While walking back to the tent, even though we knew what our landmarks were, with all the tents in the road, we had some how lost where the tent was located.
+To make things creepier, someone had hung (duct taped it to the branch) a fake head upside down near our tent.
 Talk about freaking someone out.
 After about 10 minutes of searching, we found the tent.
-We were asleep by 1am.
+We were asleep by 1 a.m.
 I didn’t freeze that night but I woke up all hot and gross! (ewwww)